rotexsoft/slim-skeleton-mvc-app/README.md

 These are the branches in this repository:

-- **master:** contains code for the latest major version of this framework
+- **master:** contains code for the latest major version of this framework (currently 6.x)
-    > There should always be a slim-#-edition-versions-x.x branch that will be synced with master and from which the latest major versions will be tagged.
-The composer.json in this branch will require the most recent stable version of **rotexsoft/slim-skeleton-mvc-tools** as opposed to the **dev-master** version that will always be required in the composer.json in the master branch.
+    > Before starting development on the next major version, create a **slim-#-edition-versions-y.x** branch of the master branch (where y is the current latest version's first digit and # is the first digit of the slim framework version the current latest version was built for) and then you can start coding for the next major version on the master branch
-- **slim-4-edition-versions-5.x:** contains code for the **5.x** version of this package (currently being synced with master until a newer version 6.x starts being developed on master)
+- **slim-4-edition-versions-5.x:** contains code for the **5.x** version of this package
 - **slim-4-edition-versions-4.x:** contains code for the **4.x** version of this package.
 No new features, only bug fixes accepted.
 - **slim-3-edition:** contains code for the **3.x** version of this package.
 No new features, only bug fixes accepted.
 - **1.X:** contains code for the **1.x** version of this package.
 Abandoned.